spack/spack/lib/spack/docs/tutorial_advanced_packaging.rst

 To provide environment setup for a dependent, a package can implement the :py:func:`setup_dependent_environment <spack.package.PackageBase.setup_dependent_environment>` function.
-This function takes as a parameter a :py:class:`EnvironmentModifications <spack.environment.EnvironmentModifications>` object which includes convenience methods to update the environment.
+This function takes as a parameter a :py:class:`EnvironmentModifications <spack.util.environment.EnvironmentModifications>` object which includes convenience methods to update the environment.
 For example, an MPI implementation can set ``MPICC`` for packages that depend on it: